HARLEBEKE NEW BRITISH CEMETERY

 |Casualties from||First & Second World War|

 Harlebeke New British Cemetery is located 32 kilometres east of Ieper town centre on a road leading from the N8 Meenseweg, connecting Ieper to Menen, Wevelgem, Kortrijk and Zwevegem.
 Ieper is linked to Kortrijk via the N8 passing through Menen and Wevelgem, joining the A17 1.5 kilometres after Wevelgem, in the direction of Gent.
 The A17 continues for 4 kilometres then meets the junction with the E17 continuing towards Gent.
 12 kilometres along the E17 lies the junction with the N36 towards Harlebeke.
-The N36 ends at a T junction with the N43.
-Turning left at this junction towards Kortrijk leads to the left hand turning onto Deerlijksestraat.
-The cemetery is located 250 metres along the Deerlijksestraat on the left hand side.
+Leave the N36 at the junction with the N43.
+Turn left at this junction towards Harelbeke, then after 300 metres take the left hand turning, which begins as Derlijksestraat.
+After 100 metres Derlijksestraat becomes Deerlijksesteenweg and the cemetery is located 150 metres along the Deerlijksesteenweg on the left hand side.

 Wheelchair access to this cemetery with some difficulty.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.